Applications for mini pupillages at 7BR are now closed.

 If you have left school and are interested in a career as a barrister, we may be able to offer you work experience, which is a unique opportunity for you to gain an insight into the day-to-day work of a barrister.
-Work experience normally lasts for three days, is unfunded, and is not formally assessed.
+This is traditionally called a mini pupillage.

 All candidates must be aged 18 or over, and should (a) have completed the equivalent of three A-Levels to Grade B standard, or (b) be enrolled on a degree course or (c) have graduated (in any subject).

-All work experience students will be expected to sign a confidentiality agreement.
+All mini pupils will be expected to sign a confidentiality agreement.

 Applications should be made by email to email@example.com, with covering letter and curriculum vitae.

 Applications made by any other method will not be considered.